-- 8.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it. - 8.2 If the firm denies the admissions or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
-That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations. - 8.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.
+8.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it.

+8.2 If the firm denies the admissions or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
+That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations.

+8.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.

-9. Costs
+Costs

-9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of £600.
+9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of $\pm 600$ .
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.
-The date of this Agreement is 14 May 2025.

 Search again [https://news.sra.org.uk/consumers/solicitor-check/]